MatthewBeaudouinLafon/historical_course_catalog/README.md

-# historical_course_catalog
+##A Historical Course Catalog
-A way for students and professors to keep track of projects and classes through time
+This database tool allows students and professors to view past classes and projects and track progressions through time.

+#Dependencies
+python3, sqlite